 * Global earnings growth still being revised up: reut.rs/2LAe0Mw

 LONDON, Aug 29 (Reuters) - Global stocks eased on Wednesday on uncertainty over Canada’s position in NAFTA, and with investors also nervous ahead of a deadline for the next round of China-U.S. tariffs next week.

-Talks to renew a NAFTA trade agreement between the United States, Mexico and Canada - after Monday's U.S.-Mexico deal - hinge on Canada's agreement.
-Uncertainty over when a final agreement might pass U.S. Congress also kept trade muted.
+Talks to renew a NAFTA trade agreement between the United States, Mexico and Canada - after Monday's U.S.-Mexico deal - hinge on Canada.
+Uncertainty over when a final agreement might pass the U.S. Congress also kept trade muted.

 MSCI's world equity index, which tracks shares in 47 countries, eased 0.1 percent from the 5-1/2-month high hit after Mexico and the United States struck their deal.

 "The market is quite right to say after the knee-jerk reaction higher in the Mexican peso and equities, a) there was remarkably little detail, and b) what is the state of Canada?"
 Aberdeen Standard Investments head of global strategy Andrew Milligan said.